Ponnamby/Ponnamby/README.md

 - 👋 Hi, I’m @Ponnamby [Yamini Ponnambalam]
-- 🌱 I’m currently into Power BI, SQL Python and Azure Fundamentals
+- 🌱 I’m currently into Power BI, SQL, Python and Azure Fundamentals
 - 💞️ I’m looking for a career in Data Analysis
 - 📫 How to reach me: ponnambalamyamini@gmail.com